-This incredibly delicious and out of this world kimchi recipe called for multiple shrimp/fish ingredients starting with:
+This incredibly delicious and out-of-this-world kimchi recipe called for multiple shrimp/fish ingredients, starting with:

 3 oz of Korean dried cod

-1/4 cup of salted shrimp (saewoo juht)
+¼ cup of salted shrimp (saewoo juht)

-1/4 cup of anchovy fish sauce
+¼ cup of anchovy fish sauce

-1/4 cup of lance fish sauce
+¼ cup of lance fish sauce

-However, you might have a similar recipe that only calls for salted shrimp, so here are my Best Substitutes for Salted Shrimp That You Must Try.
+However, you might have a similar recipe that only calls for salted shrimp, so here are my best substitutes for salted shrimp that you must try.

-The most similar substitute for salted shrimp is a shrimp paste, and this is what I used as my substitute ingredient.
-Shrimp paste is basically the same thing as salted shrimp in paste form.
+The most similar substitute for salted shrimp is shrimp paste, which I used as my substitute ingredient.
+Shrimp paste is the same thing as salted shrimp in paste form.

-Now, if you can’t find shrimp paste, you might consider using anchovy paste.
+If you can’t find shrimp paste, you might consider using anchovy paste.

 * 2 teaspoons of shrimp paste may be substituted for the salted shrimp.

 Because of this, along with the fact that it is sold in pretty much every mainstream grocery store in the country, it is probably the most popular substitute for salted shrimp.

 *Consider anchovy fish sauce and lance fish sauce as well.

-The fish sauce can be substituted just shy of 1:1 and the kimchi will still turn out great.
+The fish sauce can be substituted just shy of 1:1, and the kimchi will still turn out great.

 *An equal amount of dried shrimp may be substituted for the salted shrimp.

-If you are allergic to seafood or avoiding shrimp because you are vegan or vegetarian than red miso is an excellent substitution for salted shrimp.
+If you are allergic to seafood or avoiding shrimp because you are vegan or vegetarian, red miso is an excellent substitute for salted shrimp.